cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 Goals of first draft:

+* Allow the user to view even large dense graphs.
+* Allow the user to view even large datasets, within the limits of persistence.
 * Allow the user to start projects in a session by loading datasets.
 * Allow the user to make stock simulations with associated true graphs.
 * Allow the user to delete projects in a session.